Prodrivers/hangar-maven-bridge/README.md

 ## Features

 * Exposes Hangar resources as Maven resources, using the "io.papermc.hangar.<platform>" group ID.
-* Supports Paper, Velocity and Waterfall resources
+* Supports Paper, Velocity and Waterfall resources.
 * Supports release channels: append ".<channel>" to the group ID.

 Note: this bridge does not have support for authentication.
 If you want to limit usage of your instance, please protect it with a reverse proxy.

 ## Usage

-Use the Docker image with port 80, or install dependencies using `pip install .` and run `with python app/main.py`.
+Use the Docker image with port 80, or install dependencies using `pip install .` and run with Python `app/main.py`.

 The Maven repository is accessible at sub-path `/repository/`.